 Cover for Humidity

 These fish tanks come in handy in creating a mini greenhouse effect while being tall enough for longer cuttings.
 They last for years if proper care is taken of.
 You don’t need to have it in a greenhouse like I do just be sure if yours is outside it is in a bright yet shaded area.

 Choose new growth just after the Lilacs is finished blooming.
-This varies by your growing Zone.
-For me that is June.
+Bloom time varies by your growing season.
+For me, the Lilacs bloom in May so they are done in early June.

 Take plenty of cuttings, there is about a 50/50 success rate so the more you try to start the more chance of success.

 How to Prepare Lilac Cuttings